Esri/i3s-spec/docs/1.6/IntegratedMesh_ReadMe.md

 ![Integrated Mesh Scene Layer](../img/IM.PNG)

 ## Integrated Mesh Scene Layer Structure
 The Integrated Mesh scene layer is structured into a tree of multiple JSON files.
-Besides storing information in the JSON format, some are also provided as binary buffer.
 Integrated mesh scene layers can be used to create a scene layer package (*.slpk) or a I3S service.
 A Integrated Mesh scene layer contains the following:

 - [Layer description](3DSceneLayer.cmn.md)
 - Nodes containing [Geometry](geometry.cmn.md), [Feature Data](featureData.cmn.md), and [Texture](texture.cmn.md)